hytechcamps/animation/README.md

 # Animation for Games
 This camp allows students to create some animations of their own.
 It uses [Piskel](https://www.piskelapp.com) as a tool for creating pixel art, and a [JavaScript Game](https://replit.com/@HylandOutreach/Platformer) where the art can be used.
 The game is a modified version of the game from [this tutorial](https://mozdevs.github.io/html5-games-workshop/).

+### Camp Description
+If you’re interested in creating digital art that can be used in video games, then this camp is for you!
+Students will learn about the history of animation, its relationship to programming, and the basics of 2D computer animation with pixel art.
+They will then apply that knowledge by creating art for a simple platformer game in JavaScript.

 ## Icebreaker
 Students create pictures using Microsoft Paint, and present their pictures to the class.
 When presenting the pictures, they can also say their name, grade, and school.